 Sister Agnes' wool originally came from sheep on the banks of the River Moy,

-but most Irish wool is coarse and scratchy in texture, because that's what best serves sheep in our wild Atlantic climate.
+but most Irish wool is too coarse and scratchy in texture, due to our Wild Atlantic climate.
+Irish wool is more suited for the production of carpets.

 What we use

 Irish Sheep are more often bread for meat, while their wool is a secondary product due to its courser finish.
 The wool is 26mm thick.
 In comparison merino fleece fibers could as fine as 18mm in diameter.

 Most of the wool used in our mill is Australian Lambswool.
 Australian sheep are bred specifically for their fine fleece.
 The wool is breathable & absorbs moisture.
 Making it a versatile material for both summer & winter.

 This fine, downy material is obtained from Cashmere Goats and other types of goat commonly located around Asia.
 Cashmere is stronger, finer & lighter compared to traditional sheep's wool with better insulating qualities.

 The Angora Goat's coat is made of this silky material.
 Mohair is a durable material with a lustrous sheen and soft feel.
 It responds well to colourful dyes.